Things We Can Get Wrong about Scripture: notes for a sermon at St Olave’s, Exeter.

 “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favour.”

 That is what Jesus did, that is what men and women experienced in him, that is what was vindicated in his resurrection from the dead, and for that the Spirit of God was given to the church.
-Alas, the church, as we know too well, has not been and is not always faithful to that vision, and neither, of course, are we as individual Christians.
-Yet it is what the church and we as individuals stand for when we are true to Christ.
-No, we are not promised a rose garden: we are not promised–yet–the messianic kingdom in its perfection–but we are given the upward call of God in Christ Jesus, and the promise that not one single effort we make to be faithful to that call, not one single tear we shed for the sake of it, shall be lost or wasted.
+Alas, the church, as we know only too well, has not always been and is not always faithful to that vision, and neither, of course, are we as individual Christians.
+Yet that is what the church and we as individuals stand for when we are true to Christ.
+No, we are not promised a rose garden.
+We are not promised–yet–the messianic kingdom in its perfection.
+But we are given the upward call of God in Christ Jesus, and the promise that not one single effort we make to be faithful to that call, not one single tear we shed for the sake of it, shall be lost or wasted.
 As our Lord himself said on one occasion:

 “Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground unperceived by your Father.
 And even the hairs of your head are all counted.
 So do not be afraid; you are of more value than many sparrows.”
 (Matt.
 10.29-31)